 “I think whilst technology may enable you to build tall, the fundamental questions for us is should we build tall,” says Swinhoe.
 “I think in very dense urban areas, with higher land values and issues of transport the case for building tall is quite clear, from both a sustainable and an economic standpoint.

 “But at the same time I think the limits are economic rather than technical.
 A lot of people quite rightly question whether value is truly being driven out of some of these property adventures.
-That’s the real limit.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+That’s the real limit.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.